apazureck/openui5vscodeTypescriptTools/client/README.md

 ## What is new in Version 0.4.0

 * GoTo Event on Controller (typescript only)
+* GoTo Controller from Fragment
 * Better XML Autocomplete
 * Hover Providers for XML Views
+* Code Lens for event handlers (callbacks) on typescript controllers

 ## Features